 - Hiking in and around these two popular parks in the winter offers a whole new experience.
 The frequent summer traffic they see in the warmer months is nonexistent and the landscapes are transformed with a dusting of snow and some seriously vibrant winter skies.
 Blackberry Trail allows you to explore the natural beauty of the hills with delightful peak-a-boo glimpses of Mount Rushmore.
 The hiking trails of the Badlands are a great way to soak up more of this park beyond the visitor center and a scenic drive with wildlife viewing.

 - Winter wildlife can also be spotted in both parks.
 In the Badlands you could stumble upon bison, pronghorn, bighorn sheep and more.
-Mount goats frequent the rocks around Mount Rushmore and are absolutely thrilling to encounter.
+Mountain goats frequent the rocks around Mount Rushmore and are absolutely thrilling to encounter.